sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedora-release-identity-workstation</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Package providing the identity for Fedora Workstation Edition
+Short desc    : Package providing the identity for Fedora Workstation Edition
 URL          : https://fedoraproject.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : Provides the necessary files for a Fedora installation that is identifying
+Descript     : Provides the necessary files for a Fedora installation that is identifying
              : itself as Fedora Workstation Edition.
 ```